GMGI-Fisheries/resources/docs/eDNA/01-Metabarcoding ampliseq COI.md

 We use ampliseq for the following programs:

 - [Cutadapt](https://journal.embnet.org/index.php/embnetjournal/article/view/200) is trimming primer sequences from sequencing reads.
 Primer sequences are non-biological sequences that often introduce point mutations that do not reflect sample sequences.
 This is especially true for degenerated PCR primer.
 If primer trimming would be omitted, artifactual amplicon sequence variants might be computed by the denoising tool or sequences might be lost due to become labelled as PCR chimera.
 - [DADA2](https://www.nature.com/articles/nmeth.3869) performs fast and accurate sample inference from amplicon data with single-nucleotide resolution.
 It infers exact amplicon sequence variants (ASVs) from amplicon data with fewer false positives than many other methods while maintaining high sensitivity.

 We skip the taxonomic assignment because we use 3-db approach described in the next section.

+Should we try BOLD through ampliseq?

 ### COI primer sequences (required)